53947/triadblue/API_KEY_NAMING_GUIDE.md

 ---

-## 3️⃣ ConsoleBlue API Keys (for External Projects)
+## 3️⃣ BlueLink API Keys (for External Projects)

-These are generated IN ConsoleBlue for external Replit projects to push tasks/conversations.
+These are generated IN BlueLink for external Replit projects to push tasks/conversations.

 ### Naming Convention